opencaesar/oml-tutorials/tutorial2.md

 **Pattern Synopsis**

-Junctions represent actual connections between Interfaces presented by Components.
+*Junctions* represent actual connections between *Interfaces* presented by *Components*.
 When a component has an interface that joins an interface of another component, we infer that there is a Connection between these components.

 **New Vocabulary**